GavinC4/A-Dogs-Day/README.md

 # A-Dogs-Day

-An app using Node.js, MySQL, Sequelize.js, Handlebars, several different APIs, and Materialize frameowork that encourages users to plan a day with their dog.
+An app using Node.js, MySQL, Sequelize.js, Handlebars, several different APIs, and Materialize framework that encourages users to plan a day with their dog.
 Users can select restaurants, bars or parks to take their dog to.
-Currently limited to (location) for beta.
+Currently limited to (Orlando, FL) for beta.

 Visit [Day With Your Dog](link)